Human Heart – Functions, Circulation, Diagram

 FAQ’s

-Where is the heart located in the human body?
+What is the position of the human heart in the body?

-The human heart is in the chest where the sternum sits behind and slightly to the left of your breastbone.
+The human heart is located in the chest where the sternum sits behind and slightly to the left of your breastbone.

 What is the normal heart rate of a human?